-Commissioner FENWICK.
+Commissioner Fenwick.
 Mr. Chairman.
+Chairman Fascell.
+Mrs. Fenwick.

-Commissioner FENWICK.
+Commissioner Fenwick.
 I just wondered whether you know Mr. Aloyzas Jurgutis?

-Mr. VENCLOVA [through interpreter].
+Mr. Venciova [through interpreter].
 Personally, no.

-Commissioner FENWICK.
+Commissioner Fenwick.
 Do you know that his wife and family have not been able to join him?

-Mr. VENCLOVA [through interpreter].
+Mr. Venclova [through interpreter].
 I have heard about the case.
-Commissioner FENWICK.
-But you do not know anything about the mail?
+Commissioner Fenwick.
+But you do not know anything about the about that.

-Mr. VENCLOVA [through interpreter].
-No, I do not know anything about that.
+Mr. Venclova [through interpreter].
+No, I do not know anything

-Commissioner FENWICK.
+Commissioner Fenwick.
 He has not registered with your group?

-Mr. VENCLOVA [through interpreter].
+Mr. Venclova [through interpreter].
 No, we only note the events which are directly reported by the people who contact us.
 She did not contact us while I was in Lithuania.

-Chairman FASCELL.
+Chairman Fascell.
 Commissioner Simon.

-Commissioner SIMON.
+Commissioner Simon.
 I am interested in the 17,000 names which I was not aware of on the petition.
 It is very impressive.
 The fact that you could get 17,000 names in Lithuania and could not do so in Russia-does that indicate that there may be slightly more freedom in Lithuania or does it simply reflect the depth of resistance?

-Mr. VENCLOVA [through interpreter].
+Mr. Venclova [through interpreter].
 In my opinion, it is only a sign of greater resistance.

-Chairman FASCELL.
+Chairman Fascell.
 When was this petition signed?

-Mr. VENCLOVA [through interpreter].
+Mr. Venclova [through interpreter].
 If I am not mistaken, it was in 1972.